zhukovanadezhda/gene-predction/README.md

-# Gene prediction
+# Gene Prediction

-## Summary
+## Overview

-Genes correspond to a subsequence of transcripts that can be translated into proteins by the ribosome.
-They have a reading frame consisting of consecutive triplets from an initiation codon ('AUG', 'UUG', 'CUG', 'AUU' or 'GUG') and a stop codon (UAA', 'UAG', or 'UGA').
-These codons are in the same reading frame!
+Genes are subsequences within transcripts that can be translated into proteins by ribosomes.
+They contain a reading frame made up of consecutive triplets, starting with an initiation codon (e.g., 'AUG', 'UUG', 'CUG', 'AUU', or 'GUG') and ending with a stop codon (either 'UAA', 'UAG', or 'UGA').
+All codons must be in the same reading frame.

-We find upstream of the initiation codon a motif allowing the initiation of translation via the binding of the 16S subunit of ribosomal RNA: AGGAGGUAA called the Shine-Dalagarno sequence [\[Shine and Dalgarno 1973\]](https://www.sciencedirect.com/science/article/pii/0022283673905287).
-This motif is not necessarily in the same reading frame as the initiation codon and may be incomplete.
+Upstream of the initiation codon, there is typically a motif that aids in translation initiation by allowing the binding of the 16S ribosomal RNA subunit.
+This sequence, known as the Shine-Dalgarno sequence (AGGAGGUAA), helps position the ribosome correctly [\[Shine and Dalgarno, 1973\]](https://www.sciencedirect.com/science/article/pii/0022283673905287).
+It is worth noting that the Shine-Dalgarno motif doesn't necessarily have to be in the same reading frame as the initiation codon, and it may sometimes be incomplete.

 ![Gene Prediction](assets/gene-prediction.png)

-Few organisms currently benefit from experimentally verified annotation.
-Gene prediction, therefore, remains an important task for the automatic annotation of genomes.
-Multiple software and approaches exist for this [task](https://en.wikipedia.org/wiki/List_of_gene_prediction_software).
+While many organisms still lack experimentally verified genome annotations, gene prediction remains crucial for the automatic annotation of genomes.
+Several tools and methods are available for this task [\[List of gene prediction software\]](https://en.wikipedia.org/wiki/List_of_gene_prediction_software).

-We will develop a simple approach to predict prokaryotic genes based on detecting reading frames and the Shine-Dalgarno motif.
-The objective of this practical work will be to predict the genes of the reference genome of [Listeria monocytogenes EGD-e](https://www.ncbi.nlm.nih.gov/genome/browse/#!/proteins/159/159660%7CListeria%20monocytogenes%20EGD-e/) (assembled and sequenced by the Institut Pasteur), which presents 2867 genes.
+In this project, we aim to develop a simple approach to predict prokaryotic genes by detecting reading frames and identifying the Shine-Dalgarno motif.
+Our objective is to predict genes for the reference genome of *Listeria monocytogenes* EGD-e (sequenced by the Institut Pasteur), which has 2,867 known genes.
+You can find the genome [here](https://www.ncbi.nlm.nih.gov/genome/browse/#!/proteins/159/159660%7CListeria%20monocytogenes%20EGD-e/).

-## Basic usage
+## Usage Instructions

+To run the gene prediction script, use the following command:

 ```
 python3 gpred/gpred.py -i data/listeria.fna \